-As part of our engagement, we will issue our report, which will describe the agreed-upon procedures and the findings of the procedures performed [Insert appropriate reference to the expected form and content of the agreed-upon procedures report].
+As part of our engagement, we will issue our report, which will describe the agreed-upon procedures and the findings of the procedures performed [insert appropriate reference to the expected form and content of the agreed-upon procedures report].
+Use of our report will be restricted to the intended users identified in the agreed-upon procedures report and all other parties will be excluded from using the report.